NextPlane Federation Services vs. Microsoft Teams Guest Access

 NextPlane intercompany federation allows the host organizations to connect to their external partners securely.
 As a result, their users can send messages, share their presence status & files, and participate in workspaces & channels, without leaving their respective client applications.
 Also, external contacts can do the same without leaving their preferred tools.

 Unlike Microsoft Guest Access for Teams, NextPlane gives admins user-level control on their companies’ external collaboration.
 It also allows them to track and control their users by federated domains.

 To provide Teams admins with user-level control, users must install the NextPlane App on their Teams clients.

 NextPlane App takes advantage of the Microsoft Bot Framework to provide a richer collaboration experience for both MS Teams and Non-MS Teams users:

 - See external contacts’ profiles

-- Share presence
+- Share presence Status

-- Send messages with emoji reactions
+- Send direct messages with rich-text and emoji reactions

 - Share files